Uman

-Among Ukrainians, Uman is known for its depiction of the Haidamak rebellions in Taras Shevchenko's longest of poems, Haidamaky ("The Haidamaks", 1843).
+Among Ukrainians, Uman is known for its mention in Taras Shevchenko's longest poem, Haidamaky ("The Haidamaks", 1841).
 The city is also a pilgrimage site for Breslov Hasidic Jews and a major center of gardening research containing the dendrological park Sofiyivka and the University of Gardening.

 Uman (Humań) was a privately owned city of Poland and the Polish–Lithuanian Commonwealth.

+Name

+In addition to the Умань, in other languages the name of the city is Humań and אומאַן (local Yiddish pronunciation 'Imen').

 History

+Polish rule

 Uman was first mentioned in historical documents in 1616, when it was under Polish rule.
-It was part of the Bracław Voivodeship of the Lesser Poland Province of the Polish Crown.
+It was part of the Bracław Voivodeship of the Lesser Poland Province.
 Its role at this time was as a defensive fort to withstand Tatar raids, containing a prominent Cossack regiment that was stationed within the town.
-In 1648 it was taken from the Poles by Ivan Hanzha, colonel to Cossack leader Bohdan Khmelnytsky, and Uman was converted to the administrative center of cossack regiment for the region.
+In 1648 it was taken from the Poles by Ivan Hanzha, colonel to Cossack leader Bohdan Khmelnytsky, and Uman was converted to the administrative center of the Cossack regiment in the region.

 Poland retook Uman in 1667, after which the town was deserted by many of its residents who fled eastward to Left-bank Ukraine.
-From 1670–1674, Uman was a residence to the Hetman of right-bank Ukraine..
+From 1670–1674, Uman was the residence of the Hetman of right-bank Ukraine..
 It was part of Ottoman Empire between 1672 and 1699.

 Under the ownership of the Potocki family of Polish nobles (1726–1832) Uman grew in economic and cultural importance.
-A Basilian monastery and school were established in this time.
+A Basilian monastery and school were established at this time.

-The Uman region was site of haidamaky uprisings in 1734, 1750, and 1768.
+The Uman region was the site of haidamaky uprisings in 1734, 1750, and 1768.
 Notably during the latter, Cossack rebels Maksym Zalizniak and Ivan Gonta captured Uman during the Koliyivshchyna uprising against Polish rule.
 During this revolt, a massacre took place against Jews, Poles and Ukrainian Uniates.
 On the very first day large numbers of Ukrainians deserted the ranks of Polish forces and joined the rebels when the city was surrounded.
 Thousands from the surrounding areas fled to the Cossack garrison in Uman for protection.
 The military commander of Uman, Mladanovich, betrayed the city's Jews and allowed the pursuing Cossacks in, in exchange for clemency towards the Polish population.
 In the span of three days an estimated 20,000 Poles and Jews were slain with extreme cruelty, according to numerous Polish sources, with one source giving an estimate of 2,000 casualties.

+The Polish 8th National Cavalry Brigade was garrisoned in the city in 1790.